skullface/perf-review-szn/README.md

 - Stats from a refactor or vendor software upgrade
 - Social validation (Tweets, the rare positive HN comment)

-Identifying these metrics can help show the gaps in your work for positive change next cycle.
+Identifying these metrics can help your work prioritization next cycle.
 If you can’t find _any_ measurement for a project, or your metrics are often about breadth rather than depth, it may indicate that you and your manager should change your focus for the next review period.
 For example, identifying that you merged 400 PRs _could_ be a signal that you’re not working on the right things vs. merging 4 high-impact PRs.

 The goal here is to connect your work to a measurement to show its value.
 Otherwise, you’re just listing completed tasks.
 Listing completed tasks is for stand-up, not for the performance review.